mathewgomas-alfred/mathewgomas.io/general_concepts/file_formats/file_jxl.rst

         The centermost group of the image is the first group.

 Chroma-from-luma
-    JPEG-XL can use some algorithmic trickery to predict the color of a given section from the pixel brightness, meaning it only has to store the pixel brightness and not the color.
+    JPEG XL can use some algorithmic trickery to predict the color of a given section from the pixel brightness, meaning it only has to store the pixel brightness and not the color.
 This doesn't always work, so experimentation is recommended.

     - Default -- Encoder will select this option depending on :guilabel:`Tradeoff`.
-    - Enabled -- Always use this regardless :guilabel:`Tradeoff`.
+    - Enabled -- Always use this regardless of :guilabel:`Tradeoff`.
-    - Disabled -- Never use this regardless :guilabel:`Tradeoff`.
+    - Disabled -- Never use this regardless of :guilabel:`Tradeoff`.

 VarDCT parameters
     The core of JPEG's compression is the so-called Discrete Cosine Transform (DCT).
 This allows it to simplify a complex gradient of colors to a mathematical function.
-One of the new features of JPEG-XL is that these DCT don't have to be 8x8, nor do they have to be the same size over the whole image.
+One of the new features of JPEG XL is that these DCT don't have to be 8x8, nor do they have to be the same size over the whole image.
 This is called 'Variable DCT'.

     Spectral progression
         Whether to use Spectral Progression for [Adaptive] :guilabel:`Quantization`.
 This finetunes the kind of variables to use in the DCT at the cost of encoding speed.

         - Default -- Encoder will select this option depending on :guilabel:`Tradeoff`.
-        - Enabled -- Always use this regardless :guilabel:`Tradeoff`.
+        - Enabled -- Always use this regardless of :guilabel:`Tradeoff`.
-        - Disabled -- Never use this regardless :guilabel:`Tradeoff`.
+        - Disabled -- Never use this regardless of :guilabel:`Tradeoff`.

     Quantization
         Whether to use Adaptive Quantization.
 This allows the encoder to choose the best encoding per block, which can lead to a smaller file size at the cost of giving the encoder more time to do so.

         - Default -- Encoder will select this option depending on :guilabel:`Tradeoff`.
-        - Enabled -- Always use this regardless :guilabel:`Tradeoff`.
+        - Enabled -- Always use this regardless of :guilabel:`Tradeoff`.
-        - Disabled -- Never use this regardless :guilabel:`Tradeoff`.
+        - Disabled -- Never use this regardless of :guilabel:`Tradeoff`.

     Low resolution DC
         Default